-16.3.3.3 Overriding an Application Authentication Mechanism with Windows Native Authentication
+16.3.3.3 Overriding an Application Authentication Mechanism with Windows Native Authentication more information, refer to the Oracle Fusion Middleware Administrator's Guide for Oracle Single Sign-On.

 Windows Native Authentication does not automatically override an application's existing authentication mechanism.
 To use Windows Native Authentication and Oracle Application Server Single Sign-On with an application that contains an internal authentication mechanism, you must perform one of the following tasks: